 Then there is Chiang Mai, Thailand, home to the wonderful Maia Mall and my favourite co-working space.
 The lights and decorations are spectacular and markets and Christmas fairs happen regularly.

 This town in Northern Thailand is home to huge numbers of expats and digital nomads, they’re well catered for.

-We checked out the Christmas blockbuster movies at a fraction of western prices and a good time was had by all before moving on to Singapore for Christmas day.
+We checked out the Christmas blockbuster movies at a fraction of western prices before moving on to Singapore for Christmas day.